ProtQuant/score-peptides/README.md

    ​				 score = 100 if rate > 20%

    ​	d.
 If some peptides in the file is exclusive to some proteins, these proteins are considered to be present.
-For these proteins, delete their component peptides appearing in the file, and score their rest  component peptides (split according to the splitting rule) as 0.
+For these proteins, delete their component peptides appearing in the file, and score their rest  unseen component peptides (split according to the splitting rule) as 0.

 3. Collect the peptides and their scores from all the .csv files.